17th Attack Squadron: Cold War reconnaissance

-Reactivated at Shaw Air Force Base, South Carolina in 1951 as a photo-reconnaissance training squadron.
+Aactivated at Shaw Air Force Base, South Carolina in 1951 as a photo-reconnaissance training squadron.
 Equipped with several reconnaissance aircraft during the 1950s, deploying to NATO in 1959 with the McDonnell RF-101C Voodoo.
 Operated from France until 1966, moving to RAF Upper Heyford, England.
 Remained in England until 1970, moved to Zweibrucken AB, West Germany and re-equipped with McDonnell RF-4C Phantom II aircraft.
 Remained at Zweibrücken Air Base until 1 January 1979.

 Unmanned vehicle operations

-The squadron was reactivated at what was then known as Indian Springs Air Force Auxiliary Field (now Creech Air Force Base) on 8 March 2002, flying the MQ-1 Predator.
-Added the larger and more heavily-armed MQ-9 Reaper in 2006.
+The squadron was activated at what was then known as Indian Springs Air Force Auxiliary Field (now Creech Air Force Base) on 8 March 2002, flying the MQ-1 Predator.
+Added the larger and more heavily armed MQ-9 Reaper in 2006.

 According to the 2014 documentary film Drone, since 2002 the squadron had been working for the Central Intelligence Agency as "customer", carrying out armed missions in Pakistan.